think-mm/enblog/input/posts/2009/01-21-president-obama-and-american-dreams-2.md

 ----
 *[Jahed Ahmed](https://gold.mukto-mona.com/Articles/jahed/index.html)*
-- An employee of the NY state government; a secular activist and writer
+- A secular activist and writer
+- Dept. of Agriculture and Markets, NY state government
-- Member of humanist network and "muktwanesha"-a Bangla magazine on science and rationalism published from Dhaka
+- Member of humanist network and "muktwanesha", a Bangla magazine on science and rationalism published from Dhaka
 - Can be contacted at email: *worldcitizen73 at yahoo dot com*

 - [this post on internet archive for mm enblog](https://web.archive.org/web/20191029075506/http://enblog.mukto-mona.com/2009/01/21/president-obama-and-american-dreams-2), [2010 capture](https://web.archive.org/web/20100103200333/mukto-mona.com/wordpress/?p=86)